Who is behind Unspoken?

 Our partners

-Unspoken is a collaborative effort supported by organisations across the maritime community who are committed to improving safety at sea.
+Unspoken is a collaborative effort supported by organisations across the maritime community committed to improving safety at sea.

 This first phase has been made possible through a grant from The Seafarers’ Charity.
 SAFETY4SEA supports the project as a media partner, helping share the initiative with the wider industry.
 Additional partners contribute expertise, safeguarding guidance, and sector knowledge throughout the project.
 We are grateful for their support as this work continues to develop.